ARTICONF Partners ADAPT to develop Decentralised supply chain of medical protective equipment between Austria and China

 The 5 million Euro project written during the first lockdown period has the title “DataCloud: Enabling the Big Data Pipeline Lifecycle on the Computing Continuum” and started in January 2021 for a duration of three years.
 The European Horizon 2020 program approved it with maximum points (15 out of 15) from a total of 96 submitted proposals.
 The acceptance rate was 5.2%.

-This blog post was written by Alpen-Adria-Universität Klagenfurt team.
+This blog post was written by Alpen-Adria-Universität Klagenfurt team in February 2021.

 < Thanks for reading.
 We are curious to hear from you.
 Get in touch with us and let us know what you think. >